danse-inelastic/pyre/docs/pyreInstallation.rst

 .. _pure-python-distrib:

-Pure python distribution
+Python-only distribution
 -------------------------

-Pure python version of pyre is a good starting point to try out pyre, and for most python applications, is adequate.
+The python-only version of pyre is a good starting point to try out pyre.

 From an egg
 ^^^^^^^^^^^